alvinqingxing/rails-lairshare/README.md

 A Le Wagon team coding project.
-[Airbnb, but for supervillains](https://lewagon417-lairshare.herokuapp.com/)
+Airbnb, but for supervillains.